WebOfTrustInfo/verifiable-news/sketchpad.md

   }
 }
 ```
-There may also be a field which semantically relates the previous statement to the superseding statement from an ontology.
+There may also be a field which semantically relates the superseded statement to the superseding statement from an ontology.

 ## Evidence and Reasoning Supporting Statements
 [https://w3c.github.io/vc-data-model/#evidence](https://w3c.github.io/vc-data-model/#evidence)